Release plans for Census 2021 statistics

 - the population of Northern Ireland by age and sex

 - the household and communal establishment population of Northern Ireland

 - the number of households for Northern Ireland

-Census Office will publish a statistical bulletin alongside the first release of Census 2021 statistics.
-This will highlight key trends or changes in our population and housing.
-Data visualisations, such as population pyramids, will also be provided.
-There will also be information on the changes in the Northern Ireland population from Census 1926 to Census 2021.
+Census Office published a statistical bulletin alongside the first release of Census 2021 statistics.
+This highlights key trends or changes in our population and housing.
+Data visualisations, such as population pyramids, were also provided.
+There is also information on the changes in the Northern Ireland population from Census 1851 to Census 2021.

 Census 2021 Second Release: Univariate Main Statistics